copyleft-org/copyleft-guide/presentations/1hr-GPL/1hr-GPL.markdown

       + Who inspects, and when?
       + What's the health code say, and what checklist do inspectors use?

-+ Is there any way the two interrelate?
++ Likely Questions:

-+ Who is in charge of all this?
+      + Who's in charge of all this?

-+ What was the purpose and intent of these regulations?
+      + What's purpose and intent of these regulations?
+      + Can I meet the inspectors?

 # Why Listen To Us?

 + FSF: Understanding the purpose and intent of the GPL.